Dacia Sandero review - MPG, CO2 and running costs

 The TCe 100 Bi-Fuel unit delivers a maximum 49.5mpg, with CO2 emissions at 116g/km.
 Models are priced at £350 over the TCe versions, so it really comes down to annual mileage.
 If you plan on using the Sandero for longer trips then it would pay to take advantage of the low cost of LPG at filling stations - which is approximately half that of petrol.

 The main attraction of a Sandero is that it’s cheap to buy and, if the worst happens, cheap to repair, so insurance groups are correspondingly low.
-The most basic 1.0 sits in group 3 in Access guise, but is in group 4 for Essential and Comfort trims.
-Specing the newer 900cc petrol bumps the two trims up to group 9.
-Finally, the diesel engine pushes insurance ratings all the way into group 13.
+The most basic 1.0 sits in group 3 in Access guise, but is in group 5 for Essential and Comfort trims.
+Specing the newer 900cc petrol bumps the grouping up to 9 and 10 for the respective Essential and Comfort equipment levels.

 As you will have paid so little to buy a Sandero, it's hardly going to trouble you how much money you'll lose over three years of ownership.
 However, the Sandero still manages to hold onto a decent chunk of its value over 3 years and 36,000 miles, keeping around 48% of its original list price.